-Replacing the Strobe Light (70.4155 Strobe Light Kit)
+Replacing the Strobe Light(s)

-The strobe light in the 70.4155 strobe light kit does not use a replaceable bulb.
-If the strobe light no longer functions, the entire strobe light must be replaced.
+Both the ROPS mounted strobe light and the canopy strobe lights are equipped with LEDs and do not use a replaceable bulb.
+If a strobe light no longer functions, the entire strobe light must be replaced.

-Changing the Strobe Light Flasher Mode (70.4155 Strobe Light Kit)
+Changing the ROPS Strobe Light Flasher Mode